 - Antoinette Burton, (Ph.D., University of Chicago, 1990), Modern Britain; South Asian women; feminist/cultural theory; women in the British empire.

 - Ken Cuno, (Ph.D.
-UCLA, 1985), Social, economic and legal history of modern Middle East
+UCLA, 1985), Social, economic and legal history of the early modern and modern Middle East

 - Jerry Davila, (Ph.D., Brown University, 1998) Jorge Paulo Lemann Professor, History of Latin America, Brazil, African Diaspora, race and ethnicity.